Dev0xSec/Dev0xSec/README.md

 <h2 align="left">Security Researcher</h2>

-<p>I document ctf challenges/tournaments from the htb pentesting community as a guide for individuals who are willing to learn from my resources, demotrating steps for maintatining and gaining access control as well as exploitation for educational purposes, as htb is a llegal platform for penertration testing.
+<p align="center">I document ctf challenges/tournaments from the htb pentesting community as a guide for individuals who are willing to learn from my resources, demotrating steps for maintatining and gaining access control as well as exploitation for educational purposes, as htb is a llegal platform for penertration testing.
 Feel free to view my documented hacks from htb.</p>

 <h4 align="center">Tech Stack</h3>
 <p align="center">